 Programme

-This JCC-BD&ET edition will be held in person, enabling virtual synchronous presentations and allowing interaction with face-to-face and remote attendees through the WEBex platform (access, password: JCC-UNLP).
-The Conference will streamed at YouTube (access).
+This JCC-BD&ET edition will be held in person, enabling virtual synchronous presentations and allowing interaction with face-to-face and remote attendees through the WEBex platform (access).

 | Break | Break | Break | |